-If Internet Explorer, Chrome, Firefox browser automatically adds www to URL & takes you to a wrong path, then this post will help you fix the problem.
+If Internet Explorer, Edge, Chrome, Firefox browser automatically adds www to URL & takes you to a wrong path, then this post will help you fix the problem.
 Usually in such a situation, you should clear the browser cache and see if it works for you.
 But if that does not help, we suggest you try the following.

 Browser automatically adds www to URL